DanNixon/vtk_instrument_view_demo/readme.md

 ## Next steps/roadmap

+A potential roadmap for the implementation of a VTK based instrument view in Mantid is given below.
+Note that the durations are given in person weeks.

+The majority of work in stages 1, 3 and 4 can be performed by multiple developers in parallel.
+Stage 2 contains the foundation work of integrating VTK in Mantid, therefore a good amount of this will not distribute well over multiple developers.

+The task of improving dependency management for Mantid is a prerequisite of stage 2, this removes a non trivial task from this project.

-- Demonstration using all bank types Mantid currently supports (6w)
+1. Demonstration using all bank types Mantid currently supports (6w)
   - Cylinder
   - Mesh

-- Bare minimum implementation of instrument rendering (18w)
+2. Bare minimum implementation of instrument rendering (18w)
   - All detectors rendered
   - Basic picking
   - Intensity mapping

-- Full rendering (8w)
+3. Full rendering (8w)
   - Non detector components
   - Axes indicators
   - Intuitive interaction

-- Equivalent functionality (18w)
+4. Equivalent functionality (18w)
   - Match picking functionality
   - Other things I have overlooked?